natashabatalha/PandExo/docs/tutorialjwst.rst

-observing with one of the following and want to use the subarray with the smallest frame time and the readout mode with 1 frame/1 group (standard): - NIRCam F444W - NIRSpec Prism - NIRSpec G395M - NIRSpec G395H - NIRSpec G235H - NIRSpec G235M - NIRCam F322W - NIRSpec G140M -
+observing with one of the following and want to use the subarray with the smallest frame time and the readout mode with 1 frame/1 group (standard): - NIRCam F444W - NIRSpec Prism - NIRSpec G395M - NIRSpec G395H - NIRSpec G235H - NIRSpec G235M - NIRCam F322W2 - NIRCam DHS -
-NIRSpec G140H - MIRI LRS - NIRISS SOSS
+NIRSpec G140M - NIRSpec G140H - MIRI LRS - NIRISS SOSS

 .. code:: ipython3